Honest Xcaret Park Review: Is This Adventure Park Worth It?

 The basic admission does not include lockers so you’ll need to pay $5.99 USD plus a $10 USD refundable deposit for the use of lockers.

 If you purchase the Xcaret Plus admission ticket, you’ll get complimentary lockers in the exclusive Plus area.
-Lockers are large enough to hold a medium sized backpack.
+Lockers are large enough to hold a medium-sized backpack.

 Equipment